-A subdomain refers to variations on the left of the domain, while the middle part is called the root domain and the characters at the end are the top-level domain.
+A subdomain refers to the letters on the left side of a web address.
+The middle part is called the root domain and the characters at the end are the top-level domain.

 As an example, let's look at the URL for the Bitly Help Center, support.bitly.com: